• Skip to main content

 Instructions

-• Line a swiss roll tin roughly 20cm x 30cm with baking paper/parchment, and preheat the oven to 180ºC / 350ºF / Gas Mark 4.
+• Line a baking tin with baking paper/parchment, and preheat the oven to 180ºC / 350ºF / Gas Mark 4.
+Your tin should be a minimum of 20 x 30cm, but slightly bigger is even better - a thinner sponge is even easier to roll.

-• Tip the mixture into the prepared swiss roll tin, and put straight into the oven for 10 minutes or until the sponge springs back when pressed.
+• Pour the mixture into your prepared tin, and put straight into the oven for 10-12 minutes or until the sponge springs back when pressed.

-• Whilst it is cooking, take a clean sheet of baking paper and sprinkle it with caster sugar.
+• Whilst it is cooking, cover a cooling rack with a clean tea towel. then a sheet of baking parchment.

-• When the sponge is ready, remove it from the oven and turn it out immediately onto the sugared baking paper.
+• When the sponge is ready, remove it from the oven and turn it out immediately onto the baking parchment.
 Carefully peel off the paper it was cooked in.

 • Roll it up from the long edge, with the paper trapped inside.
+If the edges are a little dry it might help to carefully cut these off first, for an easier roll.
 Leave to cool.

 To Assemble:

-• Unroll the sponge carefully, (don’t worry too much if it cracks in places, you will be able to hide it with buttercream).
-Spread a layer of the chestnut buttercream over the whole sponge, then re-roll to form a long swiss roll.
+• When the sponge is completely cool, unroll it carefully.
+Don't worry if it cracks in places, you will be able to hide it with ganache!
+Spread a layer of the chestnut cream over the whole sponge, then re-roll to form a long swiss roll.

 • Trim the ends to neaten them, (these offcuts are the chef’s perks!), then slice about a quarter of the roll off the end on the diagonal.
 Place this on one side to become the branch.

-• Cover the whole log in chocolate buttercream, then use a fork to create the texture of the bark along the length of the log, and with circles at each end.
+• Cover the whole log in chocolate ganache, then use a table knife to create the texture of the bark along the length of the log, and circles at each end.
+Sprinkle with icing sugar. decorate and serve.

 Video